myDeveloperJourney/myDeveloperJourney/README.md

 <h2 align="center"><i>I specialize in building Web Applications and I have extensive experience in building "courseware" used to teach in technical schools</i></h2>

-<b>Here are some of my most used skills</b>
+<b>Here are some of my most used skills/technologies</b>

 - HTML5

-- CSS3, SASS, Materialize
+- CSS3, SASS

 - JavaScript, Python

 - React, Gatsby

+- Express, Django

 - MongoDB, PostgreSQL